krawaller/jscomp/demos/twoway/README.md

 * typing in the field changes the name
 * clicking the button changes the name too, which also updates the field
+* clicking the button also focuses the input